The Database for Black, Indigenous, and People of Color in Wells, Kennebunk, Kennebunkport and Arundel

 Chance

-In 1796, Richard Hill, a black landowner, granted to Chance, a black woman, a road through his land for her to access her home.
-In the 1800 census, Chance was listed as living with the Ridge Community with a family of 6.
+In 1796, Richard Hill, a Black landowner, granted to Chance, a Black woman, a road through his land for her to access her home.
+In the 1800 census, Chance was listed as living with the Ridge Community as head of a family of 6.

 Charles